The Forestry Act

 Those who attempt any of the above shall be subjected to penalty.

-The aforementioned precious wood refers to species of trees with high economic or ecological value as defined by central competent authorities.
+The aforementioned precious wood refers to species of trees with high economic or ecological value as defined by the central competent authorities.

 For offenses stipulated herein, articles used for the commitment of or preparation for the offense or articles derived from or acquired through the commitment of an offense shall be seized whether they belong to the offender or not.